 I clearly remember the emotions felt the first time I read the Diary of Anne Frank.
 We're talking 25+ years ago.
 I was beyond touched by the story and ended up re-reading it at least 10 times in my adolescent years.
 Anne's birthday was June 12th, so her birthday was 5 days prior to mine.
 Without a doubt, she holds all the Gemini attributes.
 Her love of life, dramatic tendencies, split personality and vivid imagination - I identified myself to her for as long as I can remember.

-When I learned my Husband Gabe and I would be visiting Amsterdam, the first thing I did was purchase tickets to the Anne Frank Museum.
+Anne Frank Museum.
 It was the number one thing I wanted to do on this trip.
 Leading up to the trip, I re-read the diary, which has been revised since my former 10 readings - she's way more brutally honest about her family (Mommy issues) and an interesting take on relationships.

 Prior to entering the Museum/house, I noticed the Westerkerk church bell tower, which is referenced quite a bit in the beginning of the diary.
 The Nazi's took the bells out of the house to create weapons.